DataDog/dd-trace-php/README.md

 PHP Tracer

 This is alpha software.
-We recommend using it staging.
+We do not recommend using it in production yet.

 ## Installation